migupl/drop-photo-get-exif-data/README.md

 Web Component allows the following attributes:
 - *drag-area-background*: the background color of the drag area when dragging files.
 Default, '#E8E8E8'.
 - *drag-text*: the text for dragging files.
 Default, 'Drop files here or'.
+- *drop-text*: the text for dropping files.
+Default, 'Drop files here'.
 - *upload-text*: the text for uploading files.
 Default, 'upload files'.

 By example, the following code